 BASIC STEEL WEAPON CARE

 Stage weapons, like the real weapons after which they are modeled, are made primarily of steel, an incredibly strong, but by no means indestructible, substance.
 They can bend, chip or break if abused or not properly cared for.
 Steel’s worst enemy is moisture (and the oxygen it contains), which causes rust that can weaken the metal, making it more likely to break.
 Rust is also unsightly and can stain costumes so keep it at bay.
 Fortunately avoiding rust is quite simple.
 Steel’s greatest ally is oil, which helps to clean and protect exposed portions from moisture as well as other corrosive substances such as the oils found in our skin.
 Handling a steel weapon bare handed can leave rusty fingerprints on steel within a few hours of handling.
 When selecting oil for your weapons, please choose a wipe on oil, as many spray-on oils (such as WD-40) will evaporate quickly offering no lasting protection.
-Look for light or medium viscosity oil such as gun oil or Marvel Mystery Oil™, which is inexpensive, pleasantly scented and available in the automotive section of many stores.
+Look for a light viscosity oil such as gun oil or, our favorite, Marvel Mystery Oil™, which is inexpensive, pleasantly scented and available in the automotive section of many stores.
 The best “preventative medicine” is to wipe down all parts of the weapon with an oiled rag at the end of every rehearsal and performance or anytime the weapon is handled.
 Regular maintenance will help ensure that your weapon remains at its best and that you rarely ever have to actually scour away rust.
 As excessive dust may accumulate on your weapons and allow oxygen to penetrate the oil to the steel and thereby corrode your weapon, a periodic dusting and re-oiling is a good idea.

 If, despite your best preventative efforts, surface rusting does occur, it can be removed with any one of a number of abrasives such as sandpaper, erasing blocks, sanding sponges or very fine grade steel wool.
 The most important thing is to use as fine grit as is possible; most abrasives can be found in “extra-fine” or “very-fine” grit and these will not only remove rust but can be used to polish the metal.
 Sanding sponges are the best as they allow a firm grip and will conform to fullers, ridges and other irregular portions of the weapon.
 Begin with the finest grade possible.
 If the rust does not come off, apply a little more elbow grease...that usually does the trick.
 If there is a substantial bit of rust you can use a medium or coarse grit to start and then do successive cleanings with finer grits to fade out the scratching that the coarse abrasives will cause.
 Be sure to oil the weapon thoroughly after cleaning.